Connect with others who understand.

 HS usually occurs in cycles, with lesions healing and then becoming inflamed again when something triggers a flare.
 As with other symptoms of HS, the related smell becomes more intense during an outbreak.

 In severe cases of HS, many abscesses deep under the skin connect and form tunnels (also called sinus tracts) that contain pus.
 When these pus-filled tunnels drain, it results in a strong smell that some people with HS experience during flare-ups.
-HS symptoms, including the smell, sometimes worsen before menstrual periods.
+HS symptoms, including the smell, sometimes get worse before menstrual periods.

 How Can You Manage the HS Smell?